ChrisWhealy/wasm_sha256/docs/README.md

 # Explanation of Update

 The purpose of updating this program was to move all the file IO into WebAssembly.
-In doing so, the functionality in the JavaScript wrapper used to start the SHA256 program can become very much simpler.
+In doing so, the functionality in the JavaScript wrapper used to start the SHA256 program has become very much simpler.

 # Overview of Steps